VFA is one of the foremost sources of information about theSecond Wave women's movement for journalists, historians and other writers.

 Faith Seidenberg, Lawyer, Dies at age 91 in Syracuse, NY.

 Best known for forcing McSorley’s Old Ale House in Greenwich Village to admit women, (with former NOW president, Karen DeCrow), Faith broke legal ground on issues as varied as women’s equality in college sports and whether a lawyer’s skirt hemmed five inches above the knee was “excessively short.”
 She served on the board of the American Civil Liberties Union and was enlisted by William Kunstler, the radical lawyer, in the early 1960s to protect volunteers helping blacks in the South register to vote

 For more info…See New York Times Obits, January 20, 2015

 University of Illinois Press has less than 100 copies of Feminists Who Changed America, 1963-1975 in stock and there is no reprint scheduled.

 If you have been putting off a purchase, wait no longer.
-The Press offers the book now at $86 ($82 plus postage).
-If you want to buy it through VFA, however, we can get you copies for as little as $66 (that includes postage).
+The Press offers the book now at $89 (includes postage).
+If you want to buy it through VFA, however, we can get you copies for as little as $69 (that includes postage).

 This is the only resource of its kind and will not be available much longer.
 It is a beautiful book, packed with over 2,200 biographies and pictures of our actions.

 VFA is a nonprofit organization for veterans of the Second Wave of the feminist movement.
-The goals are to enjoy the camaraderie forged during those years of intense commitment, to honor ourselves and our heroes, to document our history, to rekindle the spark and spirit of the feminist revolution and act as keeper of the flame so that the ideals of feminism continue to reverberate and influence others
+The goals are to enjoy the camaraderie forged during those years of intense commitment, to honor ourselves and our heroes, to document our history, to rekindle the spark and spirit of the feminist revolution and act as keeper of the flame so that the ideals of feminism continue to reverberate and influence others.